MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 The search schema controls what users can search for, how users can search it, and how you can present the results on your search websites.
 By changing the search schema, you can customize the search experience in SharePoint in Microsoft 365.

+See [Overview of crawled and managed properties in SharePoint Online](../crawled-and-managed-properties-overview.md) for a list of crawled and managed properties specific to SharePoint Online.

-See [Overview of crawled and managed properties in SharePoint](../SharePointServer/technical-reference/crawled-and-managed-properties-overview.md) for a list of existing crawled and managed properties in SharePoint.
+See [Overview of crawled and managed properties in SharePoint Server](../SharePointServer/technical-reference/crawled-and-managed-properties-overview.md) for a list of existing crawled and managed properties in SharePoint.

 ## About the search schema
 <a name="__toc351360836"> </a>